Douglas-Almeidad/Activity-3---Student-registration-form/README.md

 # Activity-3---Student-registration-form
-Using HTLM, JavaScript and CSS.
+Using HTML, JavaScript and CSS.
+During Programming classes we were challenged to create a form that works on CRUD concepts.